jundalisay/spblist/content/en/research/kant/critique/method/chapter-04.md

+---
+heading: Chapter 4
-CHAPTER IV.
-The History of Pure Reason.
+title: The History of Pure Reason
+description: "This critique of reason has now taught us that all its efforts to extend the bounds of knowledge are utterly fruitless"
+weight: 40
+author: Kant
+image: "/covers/kant.jpg"
+---

 This title is placed here merely for the purpose of designating a division of the system of pure reason of which I do not intend to treat at present.
 I shall content myself with casting a cursory glance, from a purely transcendental point of view—that of the nature of pure reason—on the labours of philosophers up to the present time.
 They have aimed at erecting an edifice of philosophy; but to my eye this edifice appears to be in a very ruinous condition.